MurageKibicho/CombinatorialFields/README.md

 - We introduce a numeral system based on binomial coefficients.
 - We introduce bitmaps and show their relationship to integer sequences.
 - We show how to construct a combinatorial finite field.
-- We present interesting properties of combinatorial finite fields.
+- We present our research goals.

 ### Introduction to the combinatorial number system